How Identity and Access Management (IAM) secures your cloud

 2. Granular control over user privileges

 Cloud IAM makes it possible to assign precise access privileges to every legitimate user.
 Users receive a cloud identity featuring appropriate access to carry out their duties.
 But they are not free to roam cloud resources.
-Every asset is protected from unauthorized access.
+Every asset is protected from unauthorized access on-premises.

 IAM also guards against privileges creep.
 Over time, user privileges can expand without managers knowing.
 IAM policies ensure privileges closely match user and general business requirements at all times.